-This look at the Nativity module of BBC Schools’ programme Watch was the first of a series of features I wrote looking at how children’s television approached Christmas in the days when they were permitted to indulge in a small amount of festive fun in the days when everyone used to go gleefully overboard with the tinsel and Christmas Tree graphics for the sole benefit of something that would more than likely only be shown once.
-Of course, the Watch Nativity was shown considerably more than once, but we’ll come back to that in due course.
-The first batch of these concentrated on the BBC in the seventies and took at look at Play School (which you can now find here), Rentaghost (here) and Bod (here) in addition to Watch.
-A suitably seasonal length of time later they were joined by similar features on ITV children’s shows from the seventies; you can now find the features on Quincy’s Quest here and Magpie here, though – by accident rather than design – the accompanying features on The Ghosts Of Motley Hall and Chorlton And The Wheelies ended up appearing in my book Can’t Help Thinking About Me, alongside expanded versions of all the other associated features (including this one).
+This look at the Nativity module of BBC Schools’ programme Watch was part of a series of features looking at how children’s television approached Christmas in the days when they were permitted to indulge in a small amount of festive fun and everyone used to go gleefully overboard with the tinsel and Christmas Tree graphics for the sole benefit of something that would more than likely only be shown once; of course, the Watch Nativity was shown considerably more than once, but we’ll come back to that in due course.
+The first set of features concentrated on the BBC in the seventies and took at look at Play School here, Rentaghost here and Bod here in addition to Watch.
+A suitably seasonal length of time later they were joined by similar features on ITV children’s shows from the seventies; you can find the features on Quincy’s Quest here and Magpie here, though – by accident rather than design – the accompanying ones on The Ghosts Of Motley Hall and Chorlton And The Wheelies ended up appearing in my book Can’t Help Thinking About Me, alongside expanded versions of all the other associated features including this one.
 If you want to find out how Zoomer and Sir George Uproar celebrated Christmas, you can get Can’t Help Thinking About Me in paperback here or from the Kindle Store here.

 The Watch Nativity was one of the featured shows that I actually saw on broadcast; more times than I can realistically estimate in fact, as not only was it shown to us several times in school, we would always make a point of watching it at home, primarily to laugh at the ‘there must be room!’ technical blunder and to proffer the blandest item available in the front room – more often than not Thin Arrowroot biscuits – to each other whilst singing “gold for a king/ frankincense fair/for the baby, I shall bring myrrh”.
-Given that it was still being shown into the early nineties, that’s quite a lot of times that I will have seen it, and in some ways it still doesn’t feel properly ‘Christmassy’ now without it.
-Judging from the response to this, a lot of you feel the same way,
+Given that it was still being shown into the early nineties, that’s quite a lot of times that I will have seen it, and in some ways it still doesn’t feel properly ‘Christmassy’ now without it; something you can hear me elaborating on in a chat about the Watch Nativity in Ben Baker’s Christmas Box here.
+Judging from the response to this, a lot of you feel the same way.

 The first episode of the Watch Nativity opens with that instantly familiar combination of jaunty jazzy flute theme music and shapeshifting title-spelling blobs of multicoloured modelling clay, which on this occasion set out their, erm, stall by morphing into a rough approximation of a crib.
 Instead of cutting straight to the studio, though, there’s a dissolve into expensive-looking-yet-also-battered-looking location footage of presenter Louise Hall-Taylor and her alarmingly expansive layered hairstyle sitting on a hillside in Jerusalem.
 Although Watch had been running since 1967, initially under the stewardship of the somewhat less with-it Rosanne Harvey, the former anchor of ITV lunchtime show Hickory House had come on board in 1976 as part of a more assertive relaunch of the well-established documentary strand to incorporate more interactivity and humour.
 Louise was also present for pretty much all of the other well-remembered Watch interludes, including the modules on Robinson Crusoe, David And Goliath, evolution and, well, pancakes, but this remains her definitive small-screen moment, and when you see that opening shot it’s not difficult to see why.